breez/breez-lnurl/README.md

-# LNURL implementation for Breez SDK
+# Webhook implementation for Breez SDK

 ## Overview
-This server application allows mobile apps that use the Breez SDK to register webhooks and exposes an LNURL pay endpoint for that app.
+This server application allows mobile apps that use the Breez SDK to register webhooks and expose different endpoints, such as LNURL-pay or NWC, for that app.
 It also acts as a bridge between the mobile app and payer.

 ## How it works?

+### LNURL
 - **lnurlpay Registration**: A mobile app registers a webhook to be reached by the server.
 The webhook is registered under a specific node pubkey.
 The server stores the pubkey and the webhook details in a database.
 - **LNURL Pay Endpoint**: The server exposes an LNURL pay endpoint for the mobile app (lnurlp/pubkey).
 - **Bridge**: When a payer starts the lnurl pay flow, the server receives the request and forwards it to the mobile app's webhook, providing a callback.
 The mobile app processes the request and responds via the callback.
 The server matches the response to the request and returns it to the payer.

+### NWC
+- **Nostr event Subscription**: A mobile app registers a webhook to be reached by the server.
+The webhook is registered under a specific the wallet's Nostr pubkey.
+The server stores the pubkey and the webhook details in a database.
+- **Offline notifications**: The server listens to events related to that Nostr pubkey, and forwards them to the mobile app's webhook.
+The mobile app hten wakes up and processes the NWC request.

 ## Getting Started